Weird Homes Tour – Portland

 To say Larry Cross is passionate about sustainable and accessible design would be an understatement.

-Larry spent many years hiking and enjoying nature, especially Yosemite National Park, but the onset of osteoporosis forced him to rethink how he should live and evolve in a space with limited mobility.
-So when he bought a 2006 SE Portland fixer upper, he created a home that is not only beautiful with its colorful splashes and filled with his sub-Saharan African collection, but also completely accessible, focusing on Universal Design principles.
+For many years, Larry spent his time hiking and enjoying nature, especially Yosemite National Park.
+But the onset of osteoporosis forced him to rethink how he should live with limited mobility.
+So when he bought his fixer upper, he used Universal Design principles to create a home that is not only beautiful but also completely accessible.

-Cross’s home is not only accessible but incredibly sustainable.
-Whenever possible, existing materials were reused.
-Many of the design features were made with reclaimed and upcycled materials.
+The home serves as a beautiful colorful display of Cross’ sub-Saharan African art collection.
+And the home is not only accessible but incredibly sustainable as well.
+Whenever possible, Larry reused existing and upcycled materials up.
 The four free range chickens provide natural fertilizer and the best tasting eggs Cross has ever had.

 So don’t miss this home.
 Larry will inspire you to rethink how you might evolve as you age.
 Limited mobility doesn’t mean limited beauty.